 Cost: Varies, depends on arcade machines

-Before the use of paint and paintbrushes, woodblock rubbing was the popular art platform in Singapore in the 1950s and 1960s.
-With the carved woodblocks with icons inspired by popular culture designed by Singapore artist Justin Lee, ink and a little creativity, you can make your own woodblock prints too!
+Woodblock rubbing was a popular artform in Singapore in the 1950s and 1960s.
+With Changi’s carved woodblocks (which feature icons inspired by popular culture and designed by Singaporean artist Justin Lee), some ink and a little creativity, you can make your own woodblock prints too!

-From Xbox kinect room to music area and movie theatre, the entertainment deck is what it says on the tin.
-Children can entertain themselves with Xbox kinect sports and the Xbox360 while you watch the latest blockbusters or enjoy soothing music ranging from jazz to classical and Lounge.
-Best of all, there’s a cafeteria serving local and international snacks when your stomach starts rumbling!
+From an Xbox Kinect room to a music area and movie theatre, the entertainment deck is what it says on the tin.
+Children can entertain themselves with Xbox Kinect sports and an Xbox360 while you watch the latest blockbusters or enjoy soothing music ranging from jazz to classical and lounge.
+Plus, there’s a cafeteria serving local and international snacks when your stomach starts rumbling.

 Where: Terminal 2, Level 3, Departure Transit Lounge (next to the Sunflower Garden)

-There are five gardens in Changi Airport.
-There is the cactus garden in Terminal 1 andthe fern garden, orchid garden and sunflower and light garden in Terminal 2, but we recommend going to the butterfly garden in Terminal 3 first; it features a six-metre-tall waterfall, over 200 insectivorous plants such as the pitcher plant and various tropical butterflies species, all in a lush tropical oasis.
+There are five gardens in Changi Airport, including Terminal 1’s Cactus Garden and Enchanted Garden, and Terminal 2’s Orchid Garden and Sunflower Garden, but we recommend going to the Butterfly Garden in Terminal 3 first.
+It features a six-metre waterfall, over 200 insectivorous plants such as pitcher plants, and various tropical butterflies species, all in a lush tropical oasis.

 Where: Terminal 3, Level 2, Departure Transit Lounge

-If a friend or family member is transiting through Singapore and has at least five hours to spare, why not recommend them to take a free two-hour tour around Singapore?
-The Heritage Tour brings you to the main highlights of Singapore such the Gardens by the Bay, Marina Bay Sands, the colonial district, Chinatown, Little India and a 15-minute stopover at the Merlion, while the City Lights tour brings you to the Marina Bay Financial Centre and waterfront promenade, BugisVillage and Raffles Hotel.
+If a friend or family member is transiting through Singapore and has at least five hours to spare, why not recommend them to take a free 2.5-hour tour around the island?
+The Heritage Tour brings you to the main highlights such as the Colonial District, the Central Business District, Merlion Park, Chinatown, Little India and Kampong Glam, while the City Sights tour brings you to the Singapore Flyer, Esplanade, Marina Bay Financial Centre, Merlion Park, Marina Bay Sands and Gardens by the Bay.

 Cost: Free, but register at least 1 hour before the start of the tour